claint76/inivation-docs/Hardware user guides/User_guide_-_mini-eDVS.md

 ### Biasing the DVS

 You need to load a set of biases.
-The <!--TO CHANGE--> [jAER user guide](http://www.inilabs.com/support/jaer) explains how to do this, in the section on “biasing”.
+The [jAER user guide](https://inivation.com/support/software/jaer/) explains how to do this, in the section on “biasing”.
 In order to get the best performance out of your device for your application, in terms of speed, noise etc, you need to adjust the biases.
-The <!--TO CHANGE--> [biasing guide](http://www.inilabs.com/support/biasing) explains how to do this.
+The [biasing guide](https://inivation.com/support/hardware/biasing/) explains how to do this.

 For the eDVS, you should use the standard bias sets for the DVS128.
 You